With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreEl Paso Va Healthcare System Las Cruces Clinic is a mental health clinic in Dona Ana County, New Mexico, located at 3401 Del Rey Boulevard, 88012 zip code.
 El Paso Va Healthcare System Las Cruces Clinic offers telemedicine/telehealth and outpatient treatment.
-El Paso Va Healthcare System Las Cruces Clinic provides cognitive behavioral therapy, couples/family therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+El Paso Va Healthcare System Las Cruces Clinic provides cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
 El Paso Va Healthcare System Las Cruces Clinic also supports veterans.
-Some other services provided by El Paso Va Healthcare System Las Cruces Clinic include suicide prevention services, legal advocacy and supported housing.
+Some other services provided by El Paso Va Healthcare System Las Cruces Clinic include family psychoeducation, legal advocacy and assertive community treatment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.